RuhaoT/experiment_framework_bic/readme.md

-# A Experiment Automation Framework for Brain-Inspired Computing
+# An Experiment Automation Framework for Brain-Inspired Computing

 This repository contains the source code for the Experiment Automation Framework (EAF) for Brain-Inspired Computing.
 A personal project for improving my daily research efficiency.